dashohoxha/killercoda-scenarios/docker-scripts/virtual-computer-lab/step5.md

 # Remaking the linuxmint container

-1. You can simply run `ds remake`:
+1. To reconstruct the linuxmint container you can simply run `ds remake`:

    `cd /var/ds/linuxmint/`{{execute}}

    `ds remake`{{execute}}

    The difference between `ds make` and `ds remake` is that `ds remake` will make first a backup of user accounts, before constructing the new container, and will restore them afterwards.

    When reconstructing the container, any changes made to `settings.sh` will be applied to the new container.
-However any changes that where made manually to the container will be lost, for example any new packages installed.
+However any changes that were made manually to the container will be lost, for example any new packages installed.

 2. To rebuild the linuxmint container, with additional packages